 The addition

-cannot be used together with the additionsDECIMALS
+UNITcannot be used together with the additionsDECIMALS,ROUND,STYLE,ENVIRONMENT TIME FORMAT, andTIME ZONE.

 Note